Cola acuminata: Description

+Vegetative characteristics

 The kola tree mainly inhabits lowlands, and is medium-sized with low branches, grey or dark green bark, dark green leaves, and white flowers pollinated by insects.
 It usually grows to a height of about 13–20 m, is hardy to zones 10-12 (USDA), and is vulnerable to frost.
 The tree prefers moist, sandy, loam or clay soils that are well-drained with neutral acidity.
 It requires sun exposure and can tolerate drought.

-Fruits
+Generative characteristics

 The fruits are rough, mottled and up to 20 cm long and contain large, flat and bright red coloured seeds, commonly known as kola nuts.
 The seed contains 1.25–2.4% caffeine, and can be chewed or ground into a powder added to beverages to increase alertness, diminish fatigue, and increase stamina.
 These seeds are unusual in having as many as six cotyledons, among the most of any dicot (the vast majority of dicots having two cotyledons).